Observer-robust energy condition verification for warp drive spacetimes: Resolution stability

 \subsection{Optimization stability}

-To verify that the multi-start observer optimization converges reliably, we perform an ablation study over the number of random restarts $N_{\text{starts}} \in \{1, 2, 4, 8, 16\}$ for three representative metrics at $v_s = 0.5$: Alcubierre (zero missed violations, severity only), Rodal (largest missed fraction), and WarpShell (negligible missed violations, confirming regularized-metric stability).
-For each metric, the curvature grid is computed once and only the observer optimization is re-run at each $N_{\text{starts}}$ value.
-The restart sets at different $N_{\text{starts}}$ use independent random draws (not nested subsets), so the observed stability reflects robustness to both initialization count and seed variation.
-All multi-start initializations use JAX's splittable PRNG with a fixed base key, producing deterministic results on a given hardware backend.
-Results are not bitwise reproducible across CPU and GPU due to floating-point non-associativity in parallel reductions.
+To verify that the multi-start observer optimization converges reliably, we ablate the number of restarts $N_{\text{starts}} \in \{1, 2, 4, 8, 16\}$ at $v_s = 0.5$ for Alcubierre, Rodal, and WarpShell, recomputing only the observer search on a fixed curvature grid with independent (non-nested) random draws per setting.
+As Table~\ref{tab:nstarts} shows, the minimum margins and missed-violation fractions are insensitive to the multi-start budget: Alcubierre and Rodal are $N_{\text{starts}}$-independent from a single start (Rodal, $100\%$ Type~I, bypasses the optimizer entirely), and only WarpShell's $<\!1\%$ non-Type~I shell-boundary subset shows a residual ${\sim}20\%$ spread in its capped extremum, which is an order-of-magnitude diagnostic there in any case. $N_{\text{starts}} = 8$, used throughout, therefore carries a comfortable safety margin.
+Initializations use JAX's splittable PRNG with a fixed base key (deterministic per backend; not bitwise reproducible across CPU/GPU due to non-associative parallel reductions).

-Table~\ref{tab:nstarts} shows the results.
-For all three metrics, the missed violation percentages stabilize by $N_{\text{starts}} = 2$.
-For Alcubierre, $f_{\text{miss}} = 0$ at all counts; the minimum hybrid margin jumps from $-0.14$ at $N_{\text{starts}} = 1$ to $-3449$ at $N_{\text{starts}} = 2$ as the optimizer discovers deeper violations at non-Type~I transition-zone points, and remains converged thereafter.
-For Rodal (100\% Type~I), the algebraic slacks are exact and optimizer-independent; the missed WEC fraction is constant at 15.60\% across the full sweep.
-The WarpShell metric has $<\!1$\% non-Type~I points at the shell boundary, and the minimum WEC margin converges to six significant figures by $N_{\text{starts}} = 4$.
-These results confirm that $N_{\text{starts}} = 8$, used throughout this paper, provides converged results with a safety margin.